scm-manager/scm-manager/docs/v2/basedirectory.md

 ## Change base directory location

 The location of the base directory can be changed by using one of the following ways.
+The preferences are the following: Properties file over system property over environment variable.

 ### Environment variable